 Your experience of labour and birth should not be very different due to COVID-19.

 If you have symptoms but have not been tested, we will offer you the test when you arrive at the hospital.
 You will be looked after in a single room.
-Maternity care providers looking after you will wear protective equipment (such as a face mask, gloves and apron).
-You will be taught about the precautions you and your support person will need to take.
+Maternity care providers looking after you will wear protective equipment (such as a face mask, gloves and apron/gown).
+You will be taught about the precautions you and your partner/support person will need to take.

 If you have suspected or confirmed COVID-19 infection:

-As community restrictions ease, it remains important that we keep our hospitals safe now and into the future.
-Everyone entering a hospital will be asked some screening questions.
+While there continues to be transmission of COVID-19 in the community, it remains important that we keep our hospitals safe now and into the future.

 If your baby is born early or is unwell, or if you yourself are too unwell to look after your baby, he or she will be looked after in a special isolation area.
 This might be in the hospital nursery, or if your baby is well, in a single room with a chosen asymptomatic member of your family who can look after the baby for you.
 These plans will be discussed with you and your partner before the birth wherever possible.